czFIRE/Rust_Organisation_App/design/database/erd.md

 - EmployeeLevel { 'Basic', 'Manager', 'Upper Manager' } -> Denotes whether the employee has managerial responsibilities / privileges within a company, or not.
 The Upper Manager role represents the overall responsible person (people) that take care of the company in the system.
 - StaffLevel { 'Basic', 'Organizer' } -> Denotes whether the employee has additional (organizer) privileges within a given event.
 - UserStatus { 'OK', 'Sick', 'Vacation' } -> Denotes the availability of a user in terms of employment and task opportunities.
-- FileType { 'image', 'text', 'other' } -> Denotes a type of an uploaded file.
 - AssignmentStatus { 'pending', 'accepted', 'rejected' } -> Denotes the status of a staff request to work on a task.
 - AcceptanceStatus { 'pending', 'accepted', 'rejected' } -> Denotes the status of a staff request to work on an event.